-This award has been created in order to recognize Engineering and Planning Consulting firms for outstanding achievement in the execution of an aviation-related planning, design, or design-build project for an airport or airports located within New York State.
-This award is named after the FAA New York Airport District Office Long-Time Manager, Mr. Phil Brito, whose tireless efforts greatly contributed to the success of aviation in New York State.
+The Phil Brito award was established to recognize airport sponsors and their engineering and consultant teams for outstanding achievement in the execution of an aviation-related planning, design, or construction projects for airports located within the State of New York.
+This award is named in honor of Mr. Phil Brito, longtime manager of the Federal Aviation Administration’s New York Airports District Office.
+During his career, Mr. Brito’s tireless efforts contributed greatly to the success of aviation in New York State.

-* Entries must be a planning, design, or design-build project substantially completed within the previous calendar year.
+* Entries must be an airport planning or construction/design project completed within the previous calendar year.

-* The project must substantially benefit an airports or airports located within New York State.
+* The project must benefit an airport or airports located in New York State.

-* The submitting consulting firms must be a current member of NYAMA, or join NYAMA at the time they submit their entry.
+* The airport and consulting firm must be current members of NYAMA, or join NYAMA at the time they submit their entry.

-A panel of judges from the New York State Department of Transportation, Aviation Bureau or their designees will judge the entries, and will award the NYAMA Grand Award and Honorable Mention for the Non-Design and the Design/Construction categories.
-The entries will be judged according to the following criteria:
+A panel of judges from the New York State Department of Transportation’s Aviation Bureau will evaluate the entries and select the NYAMA Grand Award and Honorable Mention for the Planning and the Construction categories.
+The entries will be judged based on the following criteria:

-* Future Value to the Aviation Planning or Engineering Profession 30%
+* Future Value to the Aviation Planning or Engineering Professions - 20%